Small Living Room Ideas

 By uniting the walls and ceiling in the same light color, it's harder for your eye to tell where the walls and ceiling meet, so the room will feel larger.
 Continue the light tones onto the floor by using a light-colored tile or light hardwood flooring.

 A ceiling that's too high can be “lowered” by painting it a darker color than the walls.
+Bringing the paint down onto the walls a bit can increase that effect.

 For low ceilings, mount curtain rods higher than the window frame, even up to the ceiling.
 Hanging long window curtains to the floor will create a strong vertical line that draws the eye upward.